kanisterio/kanister/examples/stable/foundationdb/README.md

 ## Prerequisite

-* Install GO on your machine, see the [Getting Started](https://golang.org/doc/install) guide for more information.
+* Install GO on your machine, see the [Getting Started](https://golang.org/doc/install) guide for more information, and [set GOPATH](https://github.com/golang/go/wiki/SettingGOPATH).
 * Install KubeBuilder and its dependencies on your machine, see [The KubeBuilder Book](https://book.kubebuilder.io/quick-start.html) for more information.
-* Set your $GOPATH.
 * You should have [Kustomize](https://github.com/kubernetes-sigs/kustomize) installed
 on you cluster.
 * Kubernetes 1.9+ with Beta APIs enabled.